BIGJRA/BIGJRA.github.io/rejuv.md

 style="width:6.41667in;height:4.79604in"
 alt="A picture containing text Description automatically generated" />

-Exit the southwestern most door of the theater, and you’ll grab *TM120 Solar Blade.* There is also a hidden *Fresh Water* nearby.
+Exit the southwestern most door of the theater, and you'll grab *TM120 Solar Blade.* There is also a hidden *Fresh Water* nearby.
 Exit the southeasternmost door to grab a *Flying Memory.* If you exit one of the top doors of the theatre, you can find a hidden *Ultra Ball* and listen